-Bemidji Brewing Co. offers four or more beers as well as craft soda in its taproom, where visitors can order 5-ounce tasters, pints, or “sample paddles” to try them all.
-In Winona, Island City Brewing Co. welcomes visitors to its taproom six days a week and offers a full calendar of special events, from live bands to trivia nights to sunset brewery cruises on the Mississippi River.
+Bemidji Brewing Co. offers four or more beers as well as craft soda in its taproom, where visitors can order 5-ounce tasters, pints or “sample paddles” to try them all.
+In Winona, Island City Brewing Co. welcomes visitors to its taproom six days a week and offers a full calendar of special events, from live band performances to trivia nights to sunset brewery cruises on the Mississippi River.

 Distilleries Open for Tours & Tastings

 If cocktails are more your style, Minnesota now has more than two dozen distilleries, many of which offer tours, samples, and on-site cocktail rooms.
 In addition to the distilleries themselves, you'll find plenty of local restaurants serve specialty cocktails made with Minnesota spirits.

 Just east of Alexandria, Panther Distillery in Osakis gives tours six days a week.
 Learn about the local ingredients that go into the gin, bourbon and whiskeys, then sample the products in the tasting room.

 As the name suggests, Far North Spirits in Hallock earns the title of the northernmost distillery in the lower 48.
 Tours are offered on Saturday afternoons, and reservations are required.
 Visitors can taste the spiced rum, rye whiskey, vodka and gins, crafted from grain grown on the property in a process they dub “field to glass.”